jon-harper/OmniBox/readme.md

 I had a catastrophic failure of multiple BIGTREETECH SKR 2 boards in a row.
 I print a lot of ABS, which means controlling an enclosure with lights, fans, etc.--and that equates to a lot of buck converters.

 BIGTREETECH's Octopus 1.1 is a solid board that provides ample power sources and signal pins.
 It also (so far) hasn't blown out any of my equipment or itself.
-Unfortunately, the existing control cases I had printed didn't the Octopus; I also had a few ideas for changes and improvements, as well.
-This is my second attempt at creating a control case for the Octopus centered around the footprint used by Steve's V3 cases.
+Unfortunately, the existing control cases I had printed didn't fit the Octopus; I also had a few ideas for changes and improvements.
+This is my second control case for the Octopus centered around the footprint used by Steve's V3 case.
 Since the source is not availabe for the base or main body, I redesigned the case from scratch, keeping compatibility only with the original display screens.
 Lids should be easy to modify to fit, as they maintain the same overall dimensions.

 ## TODO

-- Adapt existing design for a Mini12864 display
 - Finish fit testing version 1.0
+- Add pictures

 ## Components